 The proximity of Salkantay to Machu Picchu and ancient trails make this a perfect Alternative Trek called the Salkantay Trek.

-How Long Is Salkantay Trek?
+How long is Salkantay Trek?

 Salkantay Trek can be done in many ways, depending on your itinerary or your chosen operator.
 The most popular tours are 4 and 5 days; shorter than four days can be too challenging, and longer schedules usually include city tours, Sacred Valley tours, and not the hike itself.